DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-group-row.md

 ### <a name="group-row-cell-props"></a>GroupRowCellProps

-Describes properties passed to the template that renders a group row content.
+Describes properties passed to the template that renders the group row content.

 A value with the following shape: